LobMat/Snake-Game-FPGA-Project/README.md

 ---

 ## Project Overview
 This project implements Snake without using a CPU or operating system.
-All gameplay logic, rendering, and input handling are written in **HDL (Verilog/VHDL)** and synthesized onto an FPGA.
+All gameplay logic, rendering, and input handling are written in **Verilog** and synthesized onto an FPGA.
 The game outputs to a **VGA display** and accepts directional input via onboard buttons/switches.

 The project was developed to strengthen understanding of **synchronous digital systems**, modular hardware design, and FPGA workflows.